peteroupc/peteroupc.github.io/random.md

 <a id=Existing_RNG_APIs_in_Programming_Languages></a>
 ## Existing RNG APIs in Programming Languages

-As much as possible, **applications should use existing libraries and techniques** for cryptographic and high-quality RNGs.
-The following table lists application programming interfaces (APIs) for such RNGs for popular programming languages.
+As much as possible, **applications should use existing libraries and techniques** for cryptographic and high-quality RNGs and PRNGs.
+The following table lists application programming interfaces (APIs) for such generators for popular programming languages.

+- The list is not comprehensive and does not include all possible RNGs (including PRNGs) for each programming language that are appropriate.
 - PRNGs mentioned in the "High-quality" column need to be initialized with a seed (see "[**Seed Generation for Noncryptographic PRNGs**](#Seed_Generation_for_Noncryptographic_PRNGs)").
 - The mention of a third-party library in this section does not imply that the library is the best one available for any particular purpose.
-The list is not comprehensive.
 - See also [**Paragon's blog post**](https://paragonie.com/blog/2016/05/how-generate-secure-random-numbers-in-various-programming-languages) on existing cryptographic RNGs.

 | Language   | Cryptographic   | High-quality (noncryptographic, not for information security) |